-• More than 15 years of experience• Traumatologist in iMove Traumatology Clinic My Tres Torres (present)
+• More than 20 years of experience• Traumatologist at iMove Traumatology at the clinic Mi Tres Torres (today)

-• Head of Unit shoulder at the University Hospital del Mar in Barcelona• Orthopedics and Traumatology residence in the Hospital of Hope Barcelona ...
+• Head of the Shoulder Unit at the University Hospital of the Sea of Barcelona• Orthopedics and Traumatology residency at the Hospital de la Esperanza de Barcelona ...

 • Associate Professor at the University of Barcelona• Associate Professor of Medicine at the Autonomous University of Barcelona

-• Graduate in medicine and surgery• Specialist in Traumatology and Orthopaedic Surgery
+• Graduate in medicine and surgery• Specialist in Traumatology and Orthopedic Surgery

 • Doctorate in Medicine from the University of Barcelona ...

 Publications and conferences